10 best garden forks to spruce up your soil

 Every gardener is different so you’ll want to be sure that you grab a garden fork that suits your needs.
 Material, size, weight and height are all the various things that you want to keep an eye out for.

 Material: This can be the make or break of a long-lasting garden fork that works over the years.
 Look for options with stainless steel and hardwood for high-quality results.
-Make sure to cover your tools in the winter and rainy seasons to lengthen their life span.
+Make sure to store your tools in your garden shed, or at least cover your tools in the winter and rainy seasons to lengthen their life span.

 Size and weight: If you’re an experienced gardener, you may not feel the heaviness of a bigger fork.
 On the other hand, if you struggle with heavy tools or just want something that’s not so substantial, go for a lightweight option.